armory/docs-cdaas-sample/README.md

 # docs-cdaas-demo
-borealis demo app for the docs and docs team
+Armory CDaaS demo app for the docs and docs team

-see the docs borealis section for the tutorial that uses this demo
+see the docs armory-cdaas section for the tutorial that uses this demo